 Declared Rate and Issuer Declared Exchange Rate for a Dividend Event

-Some dividends are declared in a currency that is not necessarily the one they will be paid in (e.g. Astrazenica, Royal Dutch Shell).
+Some dividends are declared in a currency that is not necessarily the one they will be paid in (e.g. Astra Zeneca, Royal Dutch Shell).
 In this case, the declared dividend currency and rate should be reported in the Corporate Action Details sequence of the Notification message with the Declared Rate element [MT564 – Seq.
 D - :92a::DEVI <> seev.031 / D / RateAndAmountDetails / DeclaredRate].

 Example in ISO 15022: “:92F::DEVI//USD0,43”